romba050/biolib-c-wasm/README.md

 The compiled wasm file that is created in ./output can now be uploaded to biolib when creating a new app.
 See https://github.com/romba050/biolib-c-wasm/tree/update_readme on how to create a biolib app.

+Make sure FileType WebAssembly and compiler C/C++ are selected.